Table of Contents

 Line Color – Specifies the color of the outlines.

-Opacity6 – Specifies the opacity of the outlines.
+Opacity – Specifies the opacity of the outlines.

-Normal Threshold – Determines when lines are created for parts of the same object with varying surface normals (e.g. at the inside edges of a box).
+Normal Threshold – Determines when lines will be created for parts of the same object with varying surface normals (e.g. at the inside edges of a box).
 A value of 0.0 means that only 90 degrees or larger angles generate internal lines.
 Higher values mean that smoother transitions between face normals can also generate a line.
 Setting this value to 1.0 fills curved objects completely.

 Width – Specifies the width of the outlines.